 Dr. Cameron Beatty

 Prior to joining the faculty at Florida State University, Dr. Beatty was an assistant professor at Salem State University in the higher education student affairs program.
-He was also previously the coordinator and lecturer for the Leadership Studies Program at Iowa State University, where he was not only responsible for the administration of the certificate program, but also directed the Global Leadership Study Abroad Program to Sweden and the Vermeer International Scholarship Program.
+He was also previously the Coordinator and Lecturer for the Leadership Studies Program at Iowa State University, where he was not only responsible for the administration of the certificate program, but also directed the Global Leadership Study Abroad Program to Sweden and Vermeer International Scholarship Program.
 Dr. Beatty has professional experience in fraternity and sorority advising, campus programming boards, and supervising academic peer mentors.

 Dr. Beatty is a 2020-2021 McKnight Junior Faculty Fellow with the Florida Education Fund.
 He recently received the FSU Inclusive Teaching and Mentoring Award.
 Dr. Beatty was named a 2018 ACPA (American College Personnel Association) Emerging Scholar designee.
 He completed his Ph.D. at Iowa State University in the Higher Education Administration Program with a concentration in Social Justice in 2014.
 Cameron received a B.S. in Sociology and a M.S. in Higher Education Student Affairs, both from Indiana University, Bloomington (IUB).